k2-fsa/sherpa/docs/source/onnx/tts/pocket.rst

 PocketTTS
 =========

-This page shows how to use `sherpa-onnx`_ with PocketTTS.
+This page explains how to use `sherpa-onnx`_ with PocketTTS.

 PocketTTS is an offline zero-shot text-to-speech model.
 It uses a short reference audio clip to clone the target voice.

 Unlike :ref:`onnx-tts-zipvoice`, PocketTTS does **not** require a reference transcript.
 You only need ``--reference-audio``.